MicrosoftDocs/architecture-center/docs/data-guide/ai-services/language-api.md

 [Azure AI services](/azure/ai-services/what-are-ai-services) help developers and organizations rapidly create intelligent, cutting-edge, market-ready, and responsible applications with out-of-the-box and prebuilt and customizable APIs and models.

-This article covers Azure AI services that offer language capabilities for Azure AI services.
+This article covers Azure AI services that offer language capabilities such as natural language processing (NLP), text analytics, and language understanding.
+Azure AI Language is one of the broadest categories in Azure AI services.
+You can use the APIs to incorporate language features like named entity recognition, sentiment analysis, language detection, and text summarization in your applications, even if you have limited knowledge of machine learning.

 ## Services